 The EY Global AQR program is the cornerstone of the EY process to monitor audit quality.
-EY US executes the Global AQR program, reports results and develops responsive action plans.
-The Global AQR program complies with requirements and guidelines in ISQC 1, as amended, and is supplemented, where necessary, to comply with US professional standards and regulatory requirements.
+EY Canada executes the Global AQR program, reports results and develops responsive action plans.
+The Global AQR program complies with requirements and guidelines in ISQC 1, as amended, and is supplemented, where necessary, to comply with Canadian professional standards and regulatory requirements.

-Executed annually, the program is coordinated and monitored by representatives of the Professional Practice network, with oversight by Assurance leadership.
+Executed annually, the program is coordinated and monitored by representatives of the PPD network, with oversight by Assurance leadership.

-The Global AQR program includes detailed risk-focused file reviews covering a large sample of listed and non-listed audit engagements, and PIEs and non-PIEs, to measure compliance with internal policies and procedures; EY GAM requirements; and relevant local professional standards and regulatory requirements.
-It also includes reviews of a sample of non-audit Assurance engagements performed by audit engagement teams.
-These measure compliance with the relevant professional standards and internal policies and procedures for non-audit Assurance services.
+The Global AQR program includes detailed risk-focused file reviews covering a large sample of listed and non-listed audit engagements, and public interest entities and non-public interest entities, to measure compliance with internal policies and procedures, EY GAM requirements, and relevant local professional standards and regulatory requirements.
+It also includes reviews of a sample of non-audit assurance engagements performed by audit engagement teams.
+These measure compliance with the relevant professional standards and internal policies and procedures for executing non-audit assurance services.
 In addition, practice-level reviews are performed to assess compliance with quality control policies and procedures in the functional areas set out in ISQC 1.

-The AQR program, along with external practice monitoring and inspection activities, such as inspection programs executed by audit regulators and external peer reviews, informs us of our compliance with regulatory requirements, professional standards, and policies and procedures.
+The AQR program complements external practice monitoring and inspection activities, such as inspection programs executed by audit regulators and provincial regulators, informs us of our compliance with regulatory requirements, professional standards, and policies and procedures.